Q&A: Melissa Barrera survives, on screen and in Hollywood - ExBulletin

 Barrera and Ana de Armas are among the few Hispanic actresses who have been given a wide variety of roles, far beyond the characters Latinas have been allowed to play, while talk about lack of representation continues in Hollywood.

 It’s so easy for the industry to keep us in the corner and keep us in a side lane and give us these certain opportunities that they’ve designated as ours, Barrera said in a recent interview with The Associated.
 Press from Montreal, where she is filming Scream 6.
-If we don’t fight to come to the halls of the center, they will keep us away all the time.”
+If we don’t fight to come to the halls of the center, they will keep us on the sidelines all the time.

-I crave the kind of representation where my identity isn’t the center and the most important part of the story being told,” she added.
-I know it’s necessary, and we have need Latino and Latina stories to be told, and I want to do that, but I also want to tell stories.
+I crave the kind of representation where my identity is not the center and the most important part of the story being told,” she added.
+I know it’s necessary, and we need Latino and Latina stories to be told, and I want to do that.
+But I also just want to tell stories.

 In Keep Breathing, Barrera, 32, plays New York lawyer Liv, a cold, work-oriented woman who must battle unforgiving wilderness and past personal trauma to survive.
 It was a very demanding role that brought her to the point of rapid exhaustion, but the actress says she pushed it and used it in her performance, which she also fueled with traits of her youth.